-Non-recurrent equipment failure and malfunction including process upsets are considered to be emergency conditions as defined by Regulation 12-12-201.
+Non-recurrent equipment failure and malfunction including process upsets are considered to be refinery emergency conditions, however these are not always defined as an emergency as defined by Regulation 12-12-201.
+BAAQMD regulation 12-12-201 defines an emergency as a condition at a petroleum refinery beyond the reasonable control of the owner or operator requiring immediate corrective action to restore normal and safe operation that is caused by a sudden, infrequent and not reasonably preventable equipment failure, natural disaster, act of war or terrorism or external power curtailment, excluding power curtailment due to an interruptible power service agreement from a utility.
 In accordance with Regulation 12-12-301, flaring as a result of emergency conditions is allowed and emergency conditions do not need to be included in the FMP.
 However, the Benicia Refinery has elected to include equipment failure and malfunction including process upsets in this FMP to help minimize the frequency and magnitude of flaring during these events and to learn from these events so as to reduce the likelihood of recurrent failure.
-Examples of flaring associated with equipment failure and malfunction including including process upset, include, but are not limited to, the following:
+Examples of flaring associated with equipment failure and malfunction including process upset, include, but are not limited to, the following:

 - Flaring can be caused by failure or malfunction of major and/or minor equipment such as compressors, cooling systems, electrical switching equipment, pumps, valves, and instrumentation.
 Rotating equipment in the difficult services that exist in a refinery will always have a finite service factor, even when maintained at or better than industry standard levels of reliability.
 Even with an effective preventative maintenance program in place, equipment failures will at times still occur. - Equipment failure and malfunction, including process upsets, can result in the need to quickly depressure vessels and other process equipment to the Flare Gas Header.
 This often results in a situation where the capacity of the Flare Gas Compressors and/or the Fuel Gas Unit is not sufficient to process all of the gas that is generated.
 As a result, the flares may be used to safely combust excess gases. - Flaring can be caused by a complete or partial loss of a major utility such as cooling water, electrical power, steam production, and instrument air.
 These type of events can significantly impact refinery gas condensing capability which is likely to result in the generation of more gas than can be managed by the Flare Gas Compressors and/or Fuel Gas Unit. - Malfunction or loss of a compressor (or ancillary equipment item) used to process refinery gases (Cat Gas Compressor, Coker Gas Compressor).
 Reduced capacity or loss of this equipment can result in significant flow of gases to the Flare Gas Recovery System until the plant is returned to its normal mode of operation and/or the equipment can be repaired. - Malfunction or loss of an online Flare Gas Compressor can have a significant impact on the ability to recover fuel gas.
 Because of the difficult service for these compressors, the off-line compressor must typically be maintained or repaired before it is available as a spare compressor.
 As a result, even though the Benicia Refinery has a backup Flare Gas Compressor, it is possible that both compressors could be offline at the same time.
-For example, if the reliability and required maintenance of the compressors is such that they have each have 95 percent online availability, statistically they would both be offline 0.25 percent of the time or about one day per year.

-• Process or equipment failure or malfunction of the fuel gas treatment scrubbers, the amine regenerator, SGU, TGU, and/or associated equipment.
+For example, if the reliability and required maintenance of the compressors is such that they have each have 95 percent online availability, statistically they would both be offline 0.25 percent of the time or about one day per year. - Process or equipment failure or malfunction of the fuel gas treatment scrubbers, the amine regenerator, SGU, TGU, and/or associated equipment.